vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/2. Data Structures/Readme.md

 The get and set methods are used to add new blocks and read the existing blocks

 ### Time and Space complexity
-The time and space complexity is o(n), since the function adds new entry in constant time and uses n spaces, where n is the number of entries.
+The time and space complexity are o(1) and o(n) respectively, since the function adds new entry in constant time and uses n spaces, where n is the number of entries.

 ## Project 6